Jentry Chau vs. the Underworld: Production

 The series was first unveiled by Netflix in March 2023, along with a first look and voice cast with Echo Wu as showrunner.
 Wong and Aron Eli Coleite serve as executive producers, with Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina, also serving as exec producers from Titmouse.
-Wu told the South China Morning Post that the series is a "a love letter" to her childhood and the publication noted that neighborhoods and monuments in Riverford resemble those in Dallas, Texas, where Wu grew up, and that some furniture in Gugu's house "is based on pieces that were in Wu’s parents’ home."
+Wu told the South China Morning Post that the series is a "a love letter" to her childhood and the publication noted that neighborhoods and monuments in Riverfork resemble those in Dallas, Texas, where Wu grew up, and that some furniture in Gugu's house "is based on pieces that were in Wu's parents' home."
 She also revealed that she started pitching the show in 2020, but traced "some of the ideas...to Los Angeles in 2017."
 Kimmy Yam of NBC News interviewed Wu, who said that monsters from Chinese folklore are used to represent the frightening realities of adolescence, telling Yam, "it never felt like Jentry was scared to do monsters.
 She was scared to talk to boys" and noted that Avatar: The Last Airbender was an inspiration, wanting to create a series "kids could watch with their parents and parents could authentically enjoy."
 In another interview, with Collider, Wong compared the series to X-Men: The Animated Series and Avatar: The Last Airbender, explained how she figured out the right voice for Jentry, and said she loved the "image of the painted-skin creature so much" while noted they had a cultural consultant on the series.